Belmar Pharmacy Notice of Privacy Practice for Protected Health Information

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Belmar Midco, Inc. and its subsidiaries adhere to the rules set upon us by the Health Insurance Portability & Accountability Act of 1996 (HIPAA).
-We promise to not only provide you with quality prescriptions, but also to keep your health information secure and private.
+Belmar Pharmacy adheres to the rules set upon us by the Health Insurance Portability & Accountability Act of 1996 (HIPAA).
+We promise to not only provide you with quality prescriptions but also to keep your health information secure and private.
 This notice will describe how we may use and disclose your medical information and the rights that you have to access and amend that information.
 By law we are required to maintain the privacy of your medical information; provide you with notice of our legal duties and privacy practices with respect to your medical information; and abide by the terms of this notice that are currently in effect.
 We must also notify you if we are unable to honor your request to restrict a use or disclosure of, or to amend, your health information.

 Permitted Uses & Disclosures of Your Medical Information